-You will want to work with licensed agencies who have full insurance coverage, experience with the items you own, and a robust reputation in their community.
+You will want to work with licensed agencies with full insurance coverage, experience with the items you own, and a robust reputation in their community.
 It can help to choose bonded movers as well.

 Knowing how to choose a long-distance moving company means following a different process.
 The company you select may need to be licensed in both locations.
 It also helps that they have familiarity with both neighborhoods or communities so that you can transition effectively into your new place.